UBC-MDS/Bank_Marketing_Prediction/README.md

 ## Usage

-To replicate the analysis, all relevant data, scripts and necessary dependencies are available in this GitHub repository.

-Please run the following commands at the command line/terminal from the root directory of this project after cloning the GitHub repository locally.
+To replicate the analysis, all relevant data, scripts and necessary dependencies are available in this GitHub repository and you can use either [Docker](https://www.docker.com/get-started) or run the makefile commands in the command line/terminal at the root of this project directory after cloning this GitHub repository locally.

 1. Using Docker